 The Board of Directors of the Federation of Migros Cooperatives has overall responsibility for compliance.

-In line with its strategy and the principles of the UN Global Compact, Migros is committed to acting responsibly and within the law, and to fighting corruption in any form.
+In line with its strategy and the principles of the UN Global Compact, Migros is committed to acting responsibly and within the law, and to combatting corruption in any form.
 Its compliance system is therefore based on a code of conduct that applies to all employees of the Migros Group companies.

 Migros implements a comprehensive risk management system across all companies of the Migros Group.
 The FMC Board of Directors is responsible for its content.
-It defines the general framework for the risk management activities within the Migros Group and ensures that risks are assessed on time and in the appropriate manner.
+It defines the general framework for the risk management activities within the Migros Group, and ensures that risks are assessed on time and in the appropriate manner.

 Internal auditing also provides a monitoring and control function.
 As it operates independently of operational activities, it is able to identify any weaknesses in the risk management system and the internal control system, and to take measures to improve the effectiveness and efficiency of the monitoring and control processes.

 The risk management process is integrated in the annual strategy and financial planning process.
 The results of the risk assessment are appropriately considered during the annual analysis of the corporate strategy.